sir-siemens/didi-challenge/README.md

 source devel/setup.bash
 rosrun velodye2image velodye2image_node
 ```
-After running this, a node is spawned to hear on topic '/kitti/velo/pointcloud'
+After running this, a node is spawned which listen on the topic '/kitti/velo/pointcloud'

 use rosbag to publish point cloud, you will find image data are generated.

 Example image:
 ![image001]